ptpeck357/Bamazon/README.md

-# Node.js-MySQL
+# Bamazon

 ## Description
-This program is an Amazon-like storefront using MySQL and node.
-The app will take in orders from customers.
-This app has 3 different functionalities: Customer, Manager and
+Bamazon is an Amazon-like storefront using MySQL and Node.js.
+This app has 3 different functionalities that are described below: Customer, Manager and Executive.
-Executive.
 Link to demo is down below.

 ## Functionality

-From the CLI.file, there are three options given to you to view the store: Customer, Manager and Executive.
+Running "CLI.file" in node, three options given to the user what position the user is viewing the store: Customer, Manager and
+Executive.

 <h4>Customer</h4>

-In the customer portion of the app, users are presented with a list of items that they can purchase.
-After being prompted for the ID of the item they want and the quantity, they are given the order total and the appropriate amount is subtracted from the database.
-The sale amount is also added to it's respective department's total sales.
+In the customer portion, users are presented with a list of items that they can purchase.
+After being prompted for the #Id and the quantity of the product, they are given the order total and the appropriate amount is subtracted from the database.
+The sale amount is then added to total sales for the executive to view.

 <h4>Manager</h4>

-In the manager app the user is presented with 4 options:
+In the manager portion, the user is presented with 4 options:

 * View Products for Sale
 Displays a list of all products for sale.